-All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through the school/college's anti-bullying procedures which can be accessed at https://abbotsfarm.co.uk/key-information/policies/.
+All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through the school's anti-bullying procedures which can be accessed on our school website.

 All pupils and parents receive a copy of the procedures on joining the school and the subject of bullying is addressed at regular intervals in PSHE education.
-All members of staff receive a copy of the school's behaviour policy, which contains the anti-bullying procedures, as part of their induction and are trained to be aware of the harm caused by bullying and to respond to all incidents of bullying and peer on peer abuse proactively.
+All members of staff receive a copy of the school's relationships and behaviour policy, which contains the anti-bullying procedures, as part of their induction and are trained to be aware of the harm caused by bullying and to respond to all incidents of bullying and peer on peer abuse proactively.